Solving Energy-Independent Density for CT Metal Artifact Reduction via Neural Representation: Methodology

-For organisms with metallic implants, we then make two basic assumptions: \begin{assumption} The MACs of the biological tissue can be approximated by those of water, \ie $\gamma(\mathbf{x}, E) \triangleq \gamma_\mathrm{water}(E),\forall \mathbf{x}\notin \mathcal{M}$, where $\mathcal{M}$ denotes metal regions. \end{assumption} \begin{assumption} The metallic implants are homogeneous such that $|\gamma(\mathbf{x}_a, E)-\gamma(\mathbf{x}_b, E)|\approx0,\forall \mathbf{x}_a,\mathbf{x}_b\in\mathcal{M}$ holds, and their position-independent MACs are accessible. \end{assumption} \begin{remark} Experimental findings~\cite{huang1976evaluation, Geraldelli} have shown that most types of biological tissue (\eg adipose tissue and muscle tissue) have similar MACs that are very close to those of water.
+For a organism containing metallic implants, we leverage two basic and reasonable assumptions: \begin{assumption} (Water-Equivalent Tissues Approximation~\cite{huang1976evaluation, Geraldelli}) The MACs of biological tissues are approximately replaced by those of water, \ie $\gamma(\mathbf{x}, E) \triangleq \gamma_\mathrm{water}(E),\forall \mathbf{x}\notin \mathcal{M}$, where $\mathcal{M}$ denotes metal regions. \end{assumption} \begin{assumption} The metallic implants are homogeneous such that $|\gamma(\mathbf{x}_a, E)-\gamma(\mathbf{x}_b, E)|\approx0,\forall \mathbf{x}_a,\mathbf{x}_b\in\mathcal{M}$ holds, and their position-independent MACs are accessible. \end{assumption} \begin{remark} Experimental findings~\cite{huang1976evaluation, Geraldelli} have shown that most types of biological tissue (\eg adipose tissue and muscle tissue) have similar MACs that are very close to those of water.
 Figure~\ref{fig:mac_curve} shows the MAC curves of two metals (titanium and 304 stainless steel), three types of human tissue (muscle, bone, and adipose), and water over the X-ray energy range of [20, 100] KeV.
-We observe that the three human tissues are significantly closer to water than the two metals. \end{remark} \begin{remark} Most common biomedical metallic implants (\eg titanium and 304 stainless steel) are homogeneous, and their corresponding MACs can be easily accessible in some well-known open-source databases, such as NIST standard library~\cite{HubbellSeltzer2004} and XCOM program~\cite{berger2009xcom}. \end{remark}
+We observe that the three human tissues are significantly closer to water than the two metals. \end{remark} \begin{remark} Most common biological and clinical metallic implants (\eg titanium and 304 stainless steel) are homogeneous, and their corresponding MACs can be easily accessible in some well-known open-source databases, such as NIST standard library~\cite{HubbellSeltzer2004} and XCOM program~\cite{berger2009xcom}. \end{remark} According to assumptions~\ref{ass:1} and~\ref{ass:2}, by substituting Eq.~\ref{eq: mac-lac} into Eq.~\ref{eq: mask lacs}, we define a novel LAC decomposition model for the CT MAR problem as below: